 Use a female urination device.
 There is a reason these plastic devices are becoming pretty popular.
 They allow women to pee standing up and most don’t even require pulling your pants down all the way.
 See more about using a female urination device on the river.

 We bring individual ‘pee buckets’ for your use in camp.
 If you have to go #1 in the middle of the night you can use the pee bucket instead of walking all the way down to the river.
 Then in the morning, you empty it out in the river… simple!
 The guides will show you the sanitation procedure.

 For that “other” need, check out Number Two with a View.

 It’s wise to plan for your monthly cycle on the trip even if you aren’t expecting it.
 The guides do have a few supplies for surprises, if you do get your period, but it’s best to have your own stash.
 Some guides use a Diva Cup.
 It can have a learning curve, so be sure to try it out a few months before your trip to see if it will work for you.
-If you’d rather use tampons, bring a Go With Your Flow Pack or several small Ziploc bags and a pack of baby wipes.
+If you’d rather use tampons, bring a Go With Your Flow Pack or several small discreet baggies and a pack of personal wipes.
 Keep it all in your day dry bag so you can access it whenever needed.
-When you change during the day, wrap your trash in the baby wipe, put it all in the Ziploc, and dispose of it deep within the trash on the raft or into the hygiene disposal at the camp toilet.
+When you change during the day, wrap your trash in the wipe, put it all in the baggie, and dispose of it deep within the trash on the raft or into the hygiene disposal at the camp toilet.
 Since you’ll be getting wet frequently, sanitary napkins are not a practical option.